kestal/univers/Extracts/The Treaty on Magic.md

 > There is also this pacific folk living in the Highlands.
 > They assume that the contact with the praeter represents a way to their God.
 > They actually believe that the spiritual awakening leads to the praeter, and that those who reached it are gracefully gifted with magic.
-> Their beliefs mention that this gift comes with the mission to protect the weaks.
+> Their beliefs mention that this gift comes with the mission to protect the weak.
 > Thus the wizards there are called _Monks_ and assume the function of divine guardians blessed by God to watch over the world.

 > Unlike our wizards, who mostly act separately, their monks have built temples in the surrounding area of strong magical places and live there, secluded in hierarchized communities.